Marsh deer: Distribution

-The latter half of its scientific name refers to the forked antlers.
+Description

 Marsh deer resemble the North American mule deer or blacktail deer.

-Description

 They possess very large ears lined with white hairs, red-gold to tawny brown fur, blackish eyes and long dark legs.
 The hair turns darker during winter.
 There are also white marks on the hips and around the eyes.
 The legs are black below the tarsal as is the muzzle.
 The tail is of a paler reddish tone than the rest of the body on its upper part and black on the under part.
 The head-and-body length is 153 to 200 cm, while the tail adds a further 12–16 cm.
 The height at the shoulder can range from 100 to 127 cm.